Why are thank-you notes important? How long does a thank-you note have to be? Here are the oft-forgotten fundamentals of writing a thank-you note.

 How do I write a thank-you note?

-Practice.
+Write a draft first.
 Before using your “good” paper, gather your thoughts and jot them on a piece of scrap paper.

 Keep each note short—three or four sentences is fine.
 You can express your thanks just as sincerely as you can in several paragraphs.